bdellaterra/loot/README.md

 I wrote `loot` as a replacement for the `fortune` command, to avoid needing to run manual commands with root access to update my quotation files.
-This relies on some GNU `coreutils` such as `shuf`.
+This script relies on some GNU `coreutils` such as `shuf`.
 You may find it useful for printing other random text besides quotations, just bear in mind it has not been heavily tested.

 Usage